-Note: This article contains discussion of medical abuse, murder and spoilers for “Mommy Dead and Dearest.”
+Note: This article contains discussion of medical abuse, murder and spoilers for “Gypsy’s Revenge” and “Mommy Dead and Dearest.”

-I recently watched “Mommy Dead and Dearest,” the HBO documentary it seems everyone is talking about.
-It begins with the sort of lurid true crime tale you see in tabloids.
+The story of Gypsy Rose Blanchard unfolds like a lurid true crime tale you see in tabloids.
 Girl meets boy online.
 Girl and boy form a toxic relationship filled with salacious sex and bad cosplay.
 Girl and boy plot to stab her mother to death, then run away, leaving a cryptic Facebook message, “The bitch is dead.”
 Police trace the message; boy and girl are arrested and go to prison.
 Justice served, right?

 It’s not so simple.

 For years, Dee Dee Blanchard told everyone her daughter Gypsy Rose Blanchard was disabled and chronically ill.
 She convinced dozens of doctors her daughter had epilepsy, muscular dystrophy, leukemia, intellectual disabilities and more.
 Gypsy had a feeding tube.
 She underwent several surgeries.
 She used a wheelchair.
 Dee Dee got every possible benefit for Gypsy: free medical flights, Make-A-Wish trips, and a house from Habitat for Humanity.
 There were online fundraisers, awards and sympathetic news stories.
 Neighbors felt sorry for mother and daughter and tried to help them out.
 DeeDee started a blog about their struggles.